YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/README.md

 * Print with a better 3D printer

 ## [EVK_v0.1.0](EVK_v0.1.0)
-I opted for a one-piece design with 90 keys.
+I deployed a 90 key one-piece design.
 This simplifies the electronics, and uses all of Teensy 2.0's pins.
 * Deploy full-sized keycaps
 * Increase row separation
 * Flatten keywell slightly